The Bad Sleep Well: Plot

-Retreating to the ruins of a factory he worked at during World War II, Nishi managed to abduct Moriyama and starves him into revealing the location of evidence he can use to expose the corruption and all involved to the press.
-In the meantime, Wada slipped away and brought back Yoshiko in the hopes that the newlyweds will reconcile.
+Retreating to the ruins of a factory he worked at during World War II, Nishi manages to abduct Moriyama and starves him into revealing the location of evidence he can use to expose the corruption and all involved to the press.
+In the meantime, Wada slips away and brings back Yoshiko in the hopes that the newlyweds will reconcile.
 Nishi tells his wife that he has grown to truly love her.
 Yoshiko accepts the truth about her father's evil deeds and reluctantly agrees to allow Nishi to complete his plans to expose him.
-But as calls for a press conference to be held the next day and prepares to retrieve the final evidence, Iwabuchi deduces Yoshiko saw Nishi and tricks her by claiming Tatsuo intends to kill Nishi while promising to turn himself in.
+But as Nishi calls for a press conference to be held the next day and prepares to retrieve the final evidence, Iwabuchi deduces Yoshiko saw Nishi and tricks her by claiming Tatsuo intends to kill Nishi while promising to turn himself in.
 She offers to go with Iwabuchi, but he drugs his daughter with wine laced with sleeping pills.

 Yoshiko comes to by the time Tatsuo returns home from duck hunting, realizing her father tricked her as they rush to Nishi's location.
-But they are too late, Itakura revealing that Nishi had been killed under the cover of drunk driving accident with Wada, Moriyama, and the evidence all disposed of.
+But they are too late, Itakura revealing that Nishi had been killed, with his murder made to look as though he'd crashed while driving drunk.
+He also reveals that Wada, Moriyama, and the evidence have all been disposed of.
 All three are devastated by this development, knowing the truth but having nothing to back up their story.
-Following him canceling Nishi's conference, his children disowning him before leaving him.
+After Iwabuchi cancels Nishi's conference, his children confront him and disown him.
 Iwabuchi receives a call from his superior and apologizes for the recent trouble while assuring them that he handled it.
 He then requests retirement, but his superior advises him to take a vacation.
 Iwabuchi proceeds to hang up after apologizing, as he lost his sense of time from having not slept at all the previous night.